bswck/slothy/docs/index.md

 and usage.
 More in-depth technical explanation will be provided soon.

 # Credits
+Special thanks to Carl Meyer [@carljm](https://github.com/carljm) who willingly sacrificed his time to consult the project with me and share his deep knowledge of the problem at the bigger picture.
+His experience with [PEP 690](https://peps.python.org/pep-0690) as a Meta software engineer helped me grasp the topic in the context of real production.
+I find it delightful!

-Kudos to [@AlexWaygood](https://github.com/AlexWaygood) who made this project possible by sharing his knowledge of CPython implementation details regarding name lookup behavior.
+Kudos to Alex Waygood [@AlexWaygood](https://github.com/AlexWaygood) who made this project possible by sharing his knowledge of CPython implementation details regarding name lookup behavior.

+Shoutout to Will McGugan [@willmcgugan](https://github.com/willmcgugan) who supported the idea of slothy from the very beginning and [promoted the project on Twitter](https://twitter.com/willmcgugan/status/1781327396773208427).

 # Installation
 You might simply install it with pip: